evelee9393/evelee9393/Excel Project: 2023 Income and Expense Analysis.md

-Excel Project 1: 2023 Income and Expenses Analysis
+Excel Project: 2023 Income and Expenses Analysis
 ---
 Inspired by my expenditure-recording app, I have decided to replicate something similar using functions and PivotTable on Excel.